WATER FOR HEALTH AND LONGEVITY

 4. Drink a variety of spring waters.
 If you drink spring water at all, alternate between the following four types of spring waters:

 1. Electrical.
-Simply Sedona, Evian and Simple Truth Artesian water.
+Simply Sedona, Evian and Simple Truth Artesian Water (in American supermarkets owned by Kroger Company) are all very good if you can find them.

 2. Magnetic.
 Examples are Icelandic Glacial and Iceland Springs, Artesian Spring (Canada), Mt.
 Doug Spring (Canada).